• Skip to primary navigation

 • Mix the sesame oil, miso paste, soy sauce, mirin (or rice vinegar) and maple syrup in a small bowl or jug.
 If the miso is quite thick you may need to smush it against the side of the jug with a spoon to help break it down.
 That should help the sauce to mix together well.

-1 tbsp sesame oil, 2 tbsp miso paste, 1 tbsp soy sauce, 1 tbsp mirin, 1 tbsp maple syrup
+1 tablespoon sesame oil, 2 tablespoon miso paste, 1 tablespoon soy sauce, 1 tablespoon mirin, 1 tablespoon maple syrup

 • Cut the aubergines in half and then score the inside in a criss-cross pattern to create diamond shapes.